-The COVID-19 pandemic has created a high-stress situation for everyone, especially parents.
+The COVID-19 pandemic has created a high-stress situation for everyone, especially caregivers.
 Not knowing what will come next causes a lot of worries.
 It may feel like too much.
 You and your child are probably used to having time apart.
 Maybe you went to work or school while they were at child care.
 Now you’re all home 24 hours a day and you never get a break!
 A few tips for this difficult time:

 1. Practice social distancing.